 The three inns of Karuizawa, Kutsugake, and Oiwake are located on the waist of Mount Asama, and the terrain is very high.
 And there are no fruit trees.
 There are no trees in the houses either.
 This is a description of the state of Karuizawa at that time.

-- Karuizawa-juku was the eighteenth inn (counting from Edo) on the Nakasendo, one of the sixty-nine routes on the Nakasendo, and prospered as an inn town with many inns and teahouses as well as horse stations, which were the means of transportation in those days.
-It is located on the north side of the present Karuizawa Station.
+- Karuizawa-juku was the eighteenth of the sixty-nine stops on the Nakasendo route counting from Edo (Tokyo), and prospered as an inn town with many inns and teahouses as well as horse stations, which were the means of transportation in those days.
+It is located on the north side of present-day Karuizawa Station.

-The area was located westward down the Usui Pass and was a strategic point for both transportation and military purposes.
+Located down the Usui Pass to the west, it was a strategic location for both transportation and military purposes.
 However, the area was covered with volcanic ash and pumice stone, and few people lived there due to its high elevation.
 Therefore, people from Iriyama village on the east side of the pass (Kamiju) were relocated to the area to form an inn.

-- Kutsukakejuku is another inn that corresponds to today’s Nakakaruizawa.
+- Kutsukakejuku (utsugakejuku) is another inn that corresponds to today’s Nakakaruizawa.

-The “Kisoji Meisho Zue” (Famous Places along the Kiso Road) says, “The streets are located on both sides of the road, and there are many farmhouses scattered about.
+In “Kisoji Meisho Zue” (Illustrations of Famous Places along the Kiso Road), it is written, “The streets are located on both sides of the road.
 There are many farmhouses scattered about.
 There is a road to Asamadake at the entrance of the inn.”
 It seems that the inn was smaller than Karuizawa and Oiwake inns.

-Compared to Karuizawa-juku, there were more farm houses in the area.
+Compared to the Karuizawa Inn, there were more farmers.

-From Kutsumigake-juku, the Osasa-kaido Kusatsu Road leading to Osasa in Jyoshu and Nire in Shinshu, and the Iriyama Road leading to Iriyama in Jyoshu in the south branched off to the north.
-The Oosasa-Nire Kaido was a road for transporting goods from the northern Shinano area, and “tsukemadori,” or “passing through” the road without passing through a Nakasendo post, was used for quick transportation of goods (in Saku, it was called “noma-ninga” or “farmer’s work”).
+From Kutsugake-juku, the Oosasa-kaido Kusatsu-michi led north to Oosasa in Jyoshu and Nire in Shinshu, and the Iriyama-michi led south to Iriyama in Jyoshu.
+The Oosasa-Nire Kaido was a road for transporting goods from the northern Shinano area, and “tsukemadori,” or “passing through” the road without passing through a Nakasendo post, was used for quick transportation of goods (in Saku, it was called “nouma-ninga-ninga”).

-- Oiwake-juku is located at the southern foot of Mt.
-Asama at an elevation of approximately 1,000 meters, the highest of all the Nakasendo inns, and is located in present-day Oiwake, Karuizawa.
+- Oiwakejuku is located at the southern foot of Mt.
+Asama at an elevation of approximately 1,000 meters, the highest of all the Nakasendo inns, and is located in present-day Oiwake, Karuizawa Town.

 Oiwakejuku was the busiest of the three Asama inns, with innkeepers accounting for 30% of the total number of inns.
-The reason why there were more women than men in Oiwajuku is due to the fact that there were many women who served rice (more than 200 during the Genroku era). （The names of the inns, “Utai-zaka,” “Uwai-zaka,” and “Laughing-zaka,” may have been derived from this fact.
+The reason why there were more women than men in Oiwajuku is due to the large number of women who cooked meals for the innkeepers. （The names of the area, “Utai-zaka” (singing hill), “Uwai-zaka” (crying hill), and “Uwai-zaka” (laughing hill), may have been derived from this fact.

-Oiwake-juku was the busiest of the three Asama inns, as people and luggage gathered there from the Nakasendo and Kitakuni Kaido routes.
+Oiwake-juku was the busiest of the three Asama inns, as goods and people gathered from the Nakasendo and Hokkoku-kaido routes.

 Karuizawa in the Edo Period